 Mantle Unit For Corner – Similar to the standard unit but shaped for a corner.

-TV Stand Unit – An electrical fireplace built into the body of a TV stand.
+TV Stand Unit – An electric fireplace built into the body of a TV stand.

 Wall Mount Unit – Units with brackets for mounting on the wall instead of placed on the floor.
 Can also be recessed in the wall.